This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Storing and Freezing baked cookies: These are best stored in an airtight container once completely cooled.
 You can also freeze these baked cookies in an airtight container.
 Microwave the frozen cookies for approximately 15-20 seconds.

 - This recipe makes 10 large cookies but it can easily be cut in half to make 5 cookies.
+These are large and they can spread a bit, so I only bake 5 at a time on a large cookie sheet.

 - Category: Cookies